AP automation: Definition, how it works, and key benefits

 Improved accuracy and fewer errors

 Automated matching and validation eliminate common mistakes like duplicate payments and incorrect account codes.
-Three-way matching catches discrepancies before payment, and automatic scheduling prevents the late fees that pile up when invoices fall through the cracks.
+3-way matching catches discrepancies before payment, and automatic scheduling prevents the late fees that pile up when invoices fall through the cracks.

 Better spend visibility and control

-Real-time dashboards show which payments are due this week versus next month, replacing the spreadsheets and paper files you'd otherwise dig through.
+Real-time dashboards show which payments are due this week vs. next month, replacing the spreadsheets and paper files you'd otherwise dig through.
 You can instantly see invoice status, payment timing, and cash flow impact across your entire organization.

 Stronger compliance and fraud prevention

 Automated systems maintain detailed audit trails, enforce approval policies consistently, and flag anomalies that suggest fraud or error.
-When auditors request documentation for a specific vendor payment from six months ago, you can pull the complete approval trail and supporting documents instantly.
+When auditors request documentation for a specific vendor payment from 6 months ago, you can pull the complete approval trail and supporting documents instantly.

 Early payment discount capture